oalawa/oalawa/README.md

 - Email: 📫 [oma4008@med.cornell.edu]
 - LinkedIn: [https://www.linkedin.com/in/omar-alawa-036486151/]

-I look forward to connecting and exploring opportunities to contribute to advancements in imaging and data analysis.
+I look forward to connecting and exploring opportunities to contribute to advancements in imaging, automation, and data analysis.